 Long and deep breaths can slow our heart rate down and help stop any racing thoughts we might be having.
 One key way to do this is by ensuring your out-breath is longer than your in-breath.

 One of the quickest and most popular ways to activate the parasympathetic nervous system is through conscious breathing.
 By breathing deeply we can let our parasympathetic nervous system know that it’s time to calm the body down.
+It’s saying to the body, “I’m safe” and calming an overactive nervous system.

 2. Write it Out